insideout10/wordlift-docs/docs/getting-started.rst

 Compatibility
 _____________

-WordLift is currently being tested with WordPress_ 3.7 and up.
+WordLift is currently being tested with WordPress_ 3.7 and later.

 Installation